Phil Costa: Relationship with Wollondilly Council

+Parliament (2007-2011)

 Costa initially planned to stand as an independent candidate in the 2007 state election but was persuaded by Premier Morris Iemma to stand instead for the Labor Party.
 He was elected to the Legislative Assembly on 24 March 2007 with 53% of the vote.
 From June 2007 to September 2008, he was a member of the State Parliament's Standing Committee on Parliamentary Privilege and Ethics and Chair of the Standing Committee on Broadband in Rural and Regional Communities.

 From 8 September 2008 to 4 December 2009, he was appointed Minister for Water, Minister for Rural Affairs and Minister for Regional Development in the Cabinet of incoming Premier Nathan Rees.

+Post-2011

 In 2011 he lost Wollondilly to Liberal Jai Rowell as part of an anti-Labor landslide in that year.
 Later moving to the NSW North Coast, Costa was the unsuccessful Labor candidate for the Federal seat of Lyne in the 2019 election.